msanchezgrice/innervoices/README.md

 ## How It Works (High-Level)

 - `useWatcher` (background analysis loop)
-  - On interval, pulls the current note content and config, builds a prompt (`prompts.js`), and calls the AI client (`services/ai.js`).
+  - On interval, builds a prompt (`prompts.js`) and either sends via OpenAI Realtime (WebRTC) or falls back to the Responses client (`services/ai.js`).
   - Emits trace events to `useConfigStore` (thinking/tooling states; provider/model; prompt/response; errors).
-  - TTS commentary is sent to `useVoice` which prefers ElevenLabs then falls back to SpeechSynthesis.
+  - Voice output uses OpenAI Realtime by default; ElevenLabs is available as backup.

 - `services/ai.js` (AI clients)
-  - OpenAI: Chat Completions (prefers modern params; temperature omitted for GPt‑5/4.1 families if required).
+  - OpenAI: Realtime (WebRTC) for text+audio; Responses API as a non-realtime fallback.
   - Anthropic: Implemented, but disabled in Settings due to CORS in browser; use a backend proxy to enable.

 - `useVoice`
   - If `ttsProvider === "elevenlabs"` and API key is set:
     - Ensures a voiceId is known; if not, resolves it by name and persists.
     - Calls ElevenLabs TTS (non‑streaming) and plays audio in the browser.
-  - Else: uses SpeechSynthesis with best available voice.
+  - Else: uses OpenAI Realtime audio (WebRTC remote track).

 ---